-Cable management is the organisation and tidying up of electrical, optical and other cables in your workplace.
-This includes heavy industry sites, warehouses and factories.
+Cable management is the organisation and tidying up of power, data, video and other cables in your workplace.
+This also includes heavy industry sites, warehouses and factories.
 But in those environments the health & safety implications of cable management (should!) already be high on the agenda.
 So here we’re going to concentrate on cable management in the office-related environment.

 Cable management comes in many different forms.
-Most modern desks come with built-in cable management capabilities.
-For example, portholes in the desk or cable covers that let you quickly and tidily run cable down inside the legs of the desk.
-And for those of you who can’t bear to part with Grandad’s wonderful old bureau, you can make use of a wide variety of inexpensive cable management accessories that keep cables around your desk tidy and out of harm’s way.
+Most modern desks come with (limited) built-in cable management capabilities.
+For example, grommets in the desk or cable covers that let you run cables down below the desktop.
+But then what?
+You can make use of a wide variety of inexpensive cable management accessories that keep cables around your desk tidy and out of harm’s way.

 But why exactly is cable management so important?